code0monkey1/clean-architecture-typescript-learn/README.md

                              "editor.codeActionsOnSave": {
                              "source.fixAll.eslint": true,
                               }
-1. Finally , we're going to add an `in memory implementation of mongodb` for testing with jest.
+1. Finally , we're going to add an `in memory implementation of mongodb` for testing with jest .
-         1. For this, we first install a package called `@shelf/jest-mongodb` , which will be installed in `dev mode`
+       - For this, we first install a package called `@shelf/jest-mongodb` , which will be installed in `dev mode`

-             ```terminal

-               npm i -D  @shelf/jest-mongodb
+       -  `npm i -D  @shelf/jest-mongodb`
-            ```